junxit/us-congress-bills-111/bill.md

     - **(ii)** for the purpose of section 3, to the extent that such modification is necessary to accommodate changes in technology or practices, will not unreasonably impede interstate commerce, and will accomplish the purposes of this Act.
 - **(8)** *Public record information* The term public record information means information about an individual which has been obtained originally from records of a Federal, State, or local government entity that are available for public inspection.
 - **(9)** *Non-public information* The term non-public information means information about an individual that is of a private nature and neither available to the general public nor obtained from a public record.
-- **(10)** *Service provider* The term service provider means an entity that provides to a user transmission, routing, intermediate and transient storage, or connections to its system or network, for electronic communications, between or among points specified by such user of material of the user’s choosing, without modification to the content of the material as sent or received .
-Any such entity shall be treated as a service provider under this Act only to the extent that it is engaged in the provision of such transmission, routing, intermediate and transient storage or connections.
+- **(10)** *Service provider* The term service provider means a person that provides electronic data transmission, routing, intermediate and transient storage, or connections to its system or network, where the person providing such services does not select or modify the content of the electronic data, is not the sender or the intended recipient of the data, and such person transmits, routes, stores, or provides connections for personal information in a manner that personal information is undifferentiated from other types of data that such person transmits, routes, stores, or provides connections.
+Any such person shall be treated as a service provider under this Act only to the extent that it is engaged in the provision of such transmission, routing, intermediate and transient storage or connections.

 ## § 6.
 Effect on other laws